th2-net/remotehand/Readme.txt

 #action,#wait
 DismissAlert,5

-Waits <wait> seconds for alert and dismiss it.
+Waits <wait> seconds for alert dialog to appeat and dismisses it, i.e. presses Cancel button.

 NOTES